Generative AI

-Generative artificial intelligence (Generative AI, or GenAI) is a subfield of artificial intelligence that uses generative models to produce text, images, videos, audio, software code or other forms of data.
-These models learn the underlying patterns and structures of their training data and use them to produce new data based on the input, which often comes in the form of natural language prompts.
+Generative artificial intelligence (GenAI) is a subfield of artificial intelligence (AI) that uses generative models to generate text, images, videos, audio, computer code or other forms of digital data.
+These models learn the underlying patterns and structures of their training data, and use them to generate new data in response to input, which often takes the form of natural language prompts.

-Generative AI tools have become more common since the AI boom in the 2020s.
-This boom was made possible by improvements in transformer-based deep neural networks, particularly large language models (LLMs).
-Major tools include chatbots such as ChatGPT, Copilot, Gemini, Claude, Grok, and DeepSeek; text-to-image models such as Stable Diffusion, Midjourney, and DALL-E; and text-to-video models such as Veo and Sora.
-Technology companies developing generative AI include OpenAI, xAI, Anthropic, Meta AI, Microsoft, Google, Mistral AI, DeepSeek, Baidu and Yandex.
+The prevalence of generative AI tools has increased significantly since the AI boom of the 2020s, typically thought to have begun in November 2022 with the release of ChatGPT.
+This boom was made possible by improvements in deep neural networks, particularly large language models (LLMs), which are based on the transformer architecture.
+Generative AI applications include chatbots such as ChatGPT, Claude, Microsoft Copilot, DeepSeek, Doubao, Google Gemini, Grok, Kimi and Qwen; text-to-image models such as DALL-E, Firefly, Stable Diffusion, and Midjourney; and text-to-video models such as Veo, LTX and Sora.

-Generative AI is used across many industries, including software development, healthcare, finance, entertainment, customer service, sales and marketing, art, writing, fashion, and product design.
-The production of generative AI systems requires large scale data centers using specialized chips which require a lot of electricity for processing and water for cooling.
+Companies in a variety of sectors have used generative AI, including those in software development, healthcare, finance, entertainment, sales and marketing, writing, and product design.

 Generative AI has been used for cybercrime, and to deceive and manipulate people through fake news and deepfakes.
-Generative AI may lead to mass replacement of human jobs.
-The tools themselves have been described as violating intellectual property laws, since they are trained on copyrighted works.
-The environmental impact of AI includes e-waste, consumption of fresh water, and carbon footprint from its high energy consumption is estimated to be growing steadily.
+Generative AI models have been trained on copyrighted works without the rightholders' permission.
+Many generative AI systems are reliant on large-scale data centers, whose environmental impacts include electronic waste, consumption of fresh water for cooling, and high energy consumption that is estimated to be growing steadily.

 History

 Early history

 The origins of algorithmically generated media can be traced to the development of the Markov chain, which has been used to model natural language since the early 20th century.
-Russian mathematician Andrey Markov introduced the concept in 1906, including an analysis of vowel and consonant patterns in Eugeny Onegin.
+Russian mathematician Andrey Markov introduced the concept in 1906, including an analysis of vowel and consonant patterns in Eugene Onegin.
 Once trained on a text corpus, a Markov chain can generate probabilistic text.

 By the early 1970s, artists began using computers to extend generative techniques beyond Markov models.
 Harold Cohen developed and exhibited works produced by AARON, a pioneering computer program designed to autonomously create paintings.

 The terms generative AI planning or generative planning were used in the 1980s and 1990s to refer to AI planning systems, especially computer-aided process planning, used to generate sequences of actions to reach a specified goal.
 Generative AI planning systems used symbolic AI methods such as state space search and constraint satisfaction and were a "relatively mature" technology by the early 1990s.
 They were used to generate crisis action plans for military use, process plans for manufacturing and decision plans such as in prototype autonomous spacecraft.